epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 EPICS software can be divided into multiple <top> areas.
 Examples of
 <top> areas are EPICS base itself, EPICS extensions, and simple or
 complicated IOC applications.
 Each <top> may be maintained separately.
-Diﬀerent <top> areas can be on diﬀerent releases of external software such as EPICS base releases.
+Different <top> areas can be on different releases of external software such as EPICS base releases.

 A <top> directory has the following directory structure:

 .. code ::

                 <top>/
                     Makefile
                     configure/
                     dir1/
                     dir2/
                     ...

-where configure is a directory containing build conﬁguration ﬁles and a Makefile, where dir1, dir2, ... are user created subdirectory trees with Makefiles and source ﬁles to be built.
-Because the build rules allow make commands like “make install.vxWorks-68040”, subdirectory names within a <top> directory structure may not contain a period ”.” character.
+where configure is a directory containing build configuration files and a Makefile, where dir1, dir2, ... are user created subdirectory trees with Makefiles and source files to be built.
+Because the build rules allow make commands like "make install.vxWorks-68040", subdirectory names within a <top> directory structure may not contain a period "." character.

 Install Directories